drufball/yosai/_drafts/actualization.md

 Iruka noticed Moto and gestured.
 "The finish line will be a bit further back when you run the race for real, but that's it for now."

 Moto blinked, the tension leaving him.
 He counted the students standing around Iruka.
-Five.
+Eight.
 He'd only managed to pass one person after climbing the wall.

 He clenched his fists as he approached the group, his head hanging.